chutrunganh/Stock-Trading-Platform/docs/setupInstructions/setupDatabase.md

 > [!IMPORTANT]
-> If you already have PostgreSQL (PostgresSQL.exe) and PgAdmin (PgAdmin4.exe) installed on your local computer, you have two options:
+> If you already have PostgreSQL (`PostgresSQL.exe`) and PgAdmin (`PgAdmin4.exe`) software installed on your local computer, you have two options:
-> - Keep using your existing installation without using our Docker containers.
-In this case, you might need to change the database connection settings in the `.env` file to match your existing installation if there is any error.
+> - **Option 1**: Keep using your existing installation (credentials like username, password) without using our Docker containers.
+In this case, you might **NEED** to change the database connection settings in the `.env` file to match your existing installation if there is any error.
 You can skip the following steps and go to the next section.
-> - Use our Docker containers for PostgreSQL and PgAdmin.
-In this case, you NEED to stop your existing PostgreSQL and PgAdmin services to avoid port conflicts.
+> - **Option 2**: Use our Docker containers for PostgreSQL and PgAdmin.
+In this case, you **NEED** to stop your existing `PostgreSQL.exe` and `PgAdmin.exe` services to avoid port conflicts.
 For example with PostgreSQL service, use `net stop postgresql-x64-14` for Windows or `sudo service postgresql stop` for Linux/Mac.
-This will prevent the exe file and Docker services from using the same 5432 port, which could lead to unexpected behaviors.
+This will prevent the `.exe` and Docker services from using the same 5432 port, which could lead to unexpected behaviors.

 # Running PostgreSQL and PgAdmin with Docker

-The Postgres databse and PgAdmin (to manage the database with GUI) are run in Docker containers, so just simply run this command to bring them up:
+The Postgres databse and PgAdmin (to manage the database with GUI) are run in Docker containers.
+If you only need to run the database services with `docker-compose`, **REMEMBER** to comment out the  `backend` and `frontend` services in the `docker-compose.yml` file to avoid starting the backend and frontend services.

+Then run this command in the root directory of the project to start the Docker containers:

 ```bash
 docker-compose up -d